 Further, each director and officer of a company that holds a license is subject to the requirement to obtain and maintain a security clearance from Health Canada.
 Moreover, under current regulations, an individual with security clearance must be physically present in any space where other individuals are conducting activities with cannabis.
 Under the ACMPR, a security clearance cannot be valid for more than five years and must be renewed before the expiry of a current security clearance.
-There is no assurance that any of our existing personnel who presently or may in the future require a security clearance will be able to obtain or renew such clearances or that new personnel who require a security clearance will be able to obtain one.
-A failure by an individual in a key operational position to maintain or renew his or her security clearance could result in a reduction or complete suspension of our operations.
+There is no assurance that any of our existing personnel who presently or may in the future require a security clearance will be able to obtain or renew such clearances or that new personnel who require a security clearance could result in a reduction or complete suspension of our operations.
 In addition, if an individual in a key operational position leaves us, and we are unable to find a suitable replacement who is able to obtain a security clearance required by the ACMPR in a timely manner, or at all, we may not be able to conduct our operations at planned production volume levels or at all.
 In addition, the NCR requires us to designate a qualified individual in charge who is responsible for supervising transactions with cannabis, which individual must meet certain educational and security clearance requirements.
-If our current designated qualified person in charge leaves us and we are unable to find a suitable replacement who is not explained qualified person in charge leaves us and we are unable to find a suitable replacements.
-If our current designated qualified person in charge leaves us and we are unable to find a suitable replacement who is responsible for supervising transactions with cannabis, which individual must meet certain educational and security clearance requirements.
-If our current designated qualified person in charge leaves us and we are unable to find a suitable replaceme
+If our current designated qualified person in charge fails to maintain his security clearance, or if our current designated qualified person in charge leaves us and we are unable to find a suitable replacement who meets these requirements, we may no longer be able to conduct our imports and exports.